rlucioni/blog/content/about/_index.md

 </p>

 <p class="print">
-  Senior engineering manager in Boston, Massachusetts.
+  Director of Research Engineering at LogRocket.
 Interested in product development and data visualization.
 </p>

 ## Contact